 Two equal vertical bands of white (hoist side) and red; in the upper hoist-side corner is a representation of the George Cross, edged in red; according to legend, the colors are taken from the red and white checkered banner of Count Roger of Sicily who removed a bi-colored corner and granted it to Malta in 1091.
 An uncontested explanation is that the colors are those of the Knights of Saint John who ruled Malta for centuries; in 1942, King George VI of the United Kingdom awarded the George Cross to the islanders for their exceptional bravery and gallantry in World War II.
 Finally, since its independence in 1964, the George Cross bordered in red has appeared directly on the white field.

-If an outdoor flag isn’t quite what you’re looking for you can find our indoor ceremonial Malta Flags here.
+If an outdoor flag isn’t quite what you’re looking for you can check out our Ceremonial Malta Flags.

-Or, if you’re looking for something of the smaller variety you can find our handheld Malta Flags here.
+Or, if you’re looking for something of the smaller variety you can find it with our Handheld Malta Flags.

-Also, be sure to check out all of Flag Internationals other high quality outdoor international flags here.
+Also, be sure to check out all of Flag Internationals other high quality Heavy Duty International Flags.